jwang/growl_notify/Readme.md

 # GrowlNotify

-This gem is based on the rp-appscript bindings to applescript
+This gem is based on the rb-appscript bindings to applescript

 Benefits over all other growl gems: